-MT 100 Approval Status
+MT 100 FDA Approval Status

 MT 100 (metoclopramide hydrochloride and naproxen sodium) is an investigational antiemetic and nonsteroidal anti-inflammatory drug (NSAID) combination intended for use in the treatment of migraine.